 While she’s never taken much of a DIY approach to training, she says that the Uphill Athlete coaching is huge since she’s new to mountaineering.

 “It’s completely different than training for a marathon, for example, where you’re going to go out and leave everything you have on the track.
-When you’re training for a mountain, you’ve got to train to be able to be fit longer, to go on and on and on, and not just for a period of three hours.”
-There’s a stigma she says, “It might be something new to get a coach to get fit for mountains, because people feel like ’You just go to the mountains and you get fit.’”
-But after working with Scott and Steve she says, “I think it’s far more than that.“
+When you’re training for a mountain, you’ve got to train to be able to be fit longer, to go on and on and on, and not just for a period of 3 hours.”
+There’s a stigma, she says.
+“It might be something new to get a coach to get fit for mountains, because people feel like ’You just go to the mountains and you get fit.’ ” But after working with Scott and Steve, she says, “I think it’s far more than that.“

 “Scott is really a nerd,” she says.
 “He would know all of my heart rate information and see all of my GPS tracks from my workouts.
 And he really knows how to manage that.
 The one time I felt really, really tired on a scheduled run, Scott knew to have me take a three-day rest to recover.
 It’s so perfectly monitored that I never got to the point of pushing too far.”

-In all, her June ascent of Denali ascent took 13 days, which included five days sitting out storms.
+In all, her June ascent of Denali ascent took 13 days, which included five days spent sitting out storms.
 “We’d often do single carries to the next, higher camp,” something she attributes to all of the workouts leading up to the expedition.
-Many of the days on the mountain were in poor weather and were “8, 9, 10, even 12 hour days” but she says her mind and body never tired.
+Many of the days on the mountain were in poor weather and were “8-, 9-, 10-, even 12-hour days,” but she says her mind and body never tired.
 “It was tough, but I loved every minute of it.”